Share this

 Dr. Amar: The experimental work of this project will be carried out at the dermatology hospital of the Technical University of Munich.
 Our research team is led by Prof. Tilo Biedermann, who designed and initiated this birth cohort.
 Experienced dermatologists at our clinic recruited 400 pregnant mothers and assessed different clinical parameters in newborns during this study.
 I supervised the microbiome sampling and analysis.

 Researcher Susanne Kublik, who conducts comparative microbiome analysis in Prof. Michael Schloter’s group at the Helmholtz Zentrum München, will sequence the generated 16S and metagenomics libraries.
-Prof. Tarl Prow, a co-inventor of the Harpera tool who now directs the Skin Research Centre at the University of York, provided us with the microbiopsy prototypes for skin sampling.
-Using the Harpera microbiopsy tool, I collect the skin microbiopsies that are then sequenced for transcriptomics as a service with the Qiagen GmbH company.
+Prof. Tarl Prow, a co-inventor of the Harpera device who now directs the Skin Research Centre at the University of York, provided us with the Microbiopsy prototypes for skin sampling.
+Using the Microbiopsy, I collect the skin Microbiopsies that are then sequenced for transcriptomics as a service with the Qiagen GmbH company.
 I also analyze the generated microbiome and transcriptomes data and perform correlation analysis.

 Dr. Lapierre: Can you provide more information about the study participants?
 Why did you choose this population in particular?
 How does the skin condition affect their everyday life?